 Epidote is a silicate mineral that is often recognized by its pistachio green color.
-Once known as pistacite for its color, the accepted mineralogical name is epidote, named after its numerous crystal faces (from the Greek for "addition").
-Transparent dark green crystals have been cut as gemstones, and somewhat resemble diopside, dravite tourmaline or idocrase.
+It was once known as pistacite because of its color, but the accepted mineralogical name is epidote, which comes from the Greek for "addition", due to its numerous crystal faces.
+Transparent dark-green crystals have been cut as gemstones and somewhat resemble diopside, dravite tourmaline or idocrase.

-By chemical composition, epidote is a calcium aluminum iron silicate.
+By chemical composition, epidote is calcium aluminum iron silicate.
 It has a hardness of 6 to 7 on the Mohs scale.
-One of its distinguishing characteristics is strong pleochroism, where crystals display different colors -- green, brown and yellow -- as they are viewed from varying angles.
-Epidote has a high refractive index (1.729-1.768), similar to pyrope garnet, and it has a bright vitreous luster when polished.
+One of its distinguishing characteristics is strong pleochroism, where crystals display different colors - green, brown and yellow - as they are viewed from different angles.
+Epidote has a high refractive index (1.729 to 1.768), similar to that of pyrope garnet, and it has a bright vitreous luster when polished.

-Epidote is actually a family of related minerals, since there are some variations in the chemical composition.
-Clinozoisite is a a white or pink epidote that is low in iron, giving it a similar chemical composition to zoisite.
-Piemontite is a a red opaque epidote containing manganese, while Tawmawite is a dark green chromium-bearing epidote from Burma.
+Epidote is actually a family of related minerals, which show some variations in their chemical composition.
+Clinozoisite is white or pink epidote that is low in iron, giving it a similar chemical composition to zoisite.
+Piemontite is opaque red epidote containing manganese, while tawmawite is dark-green chromium-bearing epidote from Burma.

 Deposits of epidote are found in many locations, including Sri Lanka, Burma, Brazil, Mozambique, Kenya, Mexico, Austria, Norway and the USA.

-Unakite is found in several locations in the United States as well as in Brazil, South Africa and Sierra Leone.
+Unakite is found in several parts of the United States, and also in Brazil, South Africa and Sierra Leone.

 - First Published: July-15-2010